 Helene wins a $50 gift certificate from Elements – hooray!
 This photo is linked to her Instagram post with an additional photo of her soap.

-The Sponsor’s Choice award goes to Lindsey Smith of Pirate and Pearl Soap Co in Washington State!
+The Sponsor’s Choice award goes to Lindsey Smith in Washington State!
 Lindsey’s Blue Drift soap really inspired the Elements team.
 They said, “We can’t stop looking at it.
 You can just get lost in those waves!
 It is so very pleasing and balanced.
 Stunning work!
 Well done Lindsey!”

 Lindsey’s prize is a $25 gift certificate from Elements!
 Congratulations on such a beautiful soap!
 You can read more about it on Lindsey’s Instagram post which is linked to the photo above.